 MDLCE™ (Murray Deterministic Liability Closure Engine) is a compliance attestation engine for safety-critical and regulated software systems.
 It generates cryptographically-sealed compliance artifacts that provide durable evidence of how software executed and how safety standards were applied at a specific point in time, reducing the risk of reinterpretation under evolving regulatory frameworks.

-Safety-critical software certification can cost several million pounds and take many months per cycle, depending on domain, system scope, and regulatory context.
+Safety-critical software certification can cost several million pounds and take many months per cycle.
 Post-deployment, software behavior can be reinterpreted years later under new regulatory interpretations, creating unbounded liability exposure.
-The MDLCE attestation engine addresses this by generating non-reinterpretable compliance evidence designed to resist dispute under future regulatory changes.
+MDLCE addresses this by generating non-reinterpretable compliance evidence designed to resist dispute under future regulatory changes.

 Prohibitive recertification costs